dreamwaffer/crypto-dashboard/README.md

 # Crypto Dashboard API

+This project is my solution to a task given to me by a potentional employer to prove my skills.
 This API is used to manage a list of cryptocurrencies, fetch their current prices and metadata via the CoinGecko API, and store this information in a database.

 ## Features